Cabris/unity_lab/hoster/readme.txt

-ypu must setting the android devrlop environment first, use eclipse with ADT this is a android app that receive video stream and display on it. require andoiod ver >4.2
+ypu must setting the android devrlop environment first, use eclipse with ADT this is a client side android app that receive video stream and display on it. require andoiod ver >4.2
 H264StreamingViwer is the app we need, it depend on StreamingNetwork for network using. make sure the build path is correct in your eclipse workspace.